clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 #.
 Enter ``yes`` and press :kbd:`Enter` to write this data to the hard drive
-   and then select the :guilabel:`[ Quit ]` button or press :kbd:`Q` to exit the :command:`cgdisk` utility and return to the |CL| manual installation process.
+   and then select the :guilabel:`[ Quit ]` button or press :kbd:`Q` to exit the :command:`cgdisk` utility.

-   You will see the partitions that you just created as shown in figure 11 and ready for the next step in the |CL| installer setup process.

 #.
+You see the partitions that were created as shown in figure 11.
+Move your
-Move your cursor to the :guilabel:`< Next >` button and press :kbd:`Enter`.
+   cursor to the :guilabel:`< Next >` button and press :kbd:`Enter`.

    .. figure:: figures/cgdisk-manual-install-11.png
       :scale: 50 %